Polycythemia Vera (PV) Education | Blood Cancer

 Regular blood tests and physician follow-ups are important to check hematocrit levels, track symptoms and monitor disease progression.

 The current standard of care approach for PV includes phlebotomy and cytoreductive treatments.
-With standard of care, an estimated 78% of patients still experience uncontrolled hematocrit levels, putting them at higher risk for cardiovascular and thrombotic events.2
+With standard of care, an estimated 78% of patients still experience uncontrolled hematocrit levels, putting them at a four times higher risk of cardiovascular death or major cardiovascular events.2,7

 Note: These FAQs are for educational purposes only and do not substitute medical advice.
 Patients should always consult their healthcare provider.